Time is like a goldmine within us: we mine at it every day, to trade what we earned for food on the table. Or experiences.

 It’s your canvas to work with.

-Lifetime: It’s all you have.
+Lifetime: It’s all we have.

 This is the slow race: How many steps can you take to achieve satisfaction.
 Your lifetime is your legacy, and how will people remember you.
 How much do you care about people’s opinions, how much do these lessons that you have learned carry throughout your lifetime.